Two days. Two trophies. One champion’s legacy.

 The Spirit of the Weekend

-Each season, the CGS Weekend Away is the crown jewel of the golfing calendar — a finely balanced mix of serious competition, social camaraderie, and a touch of indulgence.
-The committee once again delivered, selecting Hawkstone Park Hotel & Golf Club in Shrewsbury, where first‑class facilities included an overnight hotel stay and two distinctive golf courses: The Hawkstone and The Championship.
+Each season, the CGS Weekend Away is the crown jewel of the golfing calendar, a perfect mix of serious competition, social camaraderie, and a touch of indulgence.
+This year, the committee delivered gain, choosing Hawkstone Park Hotel & Golf Club in Shrewsbury.
+Players enjoyed first-class facilities, an overnight stay, and two distinctive courses: The Hawkstone and The Championship.

-Twenty‑eight players arrived, bags in hand, eyes on the prize in beautiful sunshine ready for a gripping two-day battle for two of the CGS’s biggest prizes.
-The reigning weekender champion, Dale Bromfield, had swept both the Chairman’s Plate and the Charlie Sifford Memorial Trophy the previous year.
-The question on everyone’s mind: could anyone stop him?
+28 players arrived bags in hand and eyes on the prize, in beautiful sunshine, ready for a gripping two-day battle for two of CGS’s biggest prizes.
+With Dale Bromfield having swept both the Chairman’s Plate and the Charlie Sifford Memorial Trophy last year, the big question was: could anyone stop him?

 Day One – The Hawkstone Course & The Chairman’s Plate

-Players arrived to postcard‑perfect golfing weather.
-The Hawkstone, a course that blends beauty with guile, was in pristine condition, with fast, true greens and clever hole layouts.
-Those unfamiliar with its blind tee shots quickly realised club selection and course management were as important as raw distance.
+The Hawkstone, a course that blends beauty and guile, was in pristine condition with fast, true greens and clever layouts that rewarded smart play.
+Those unfamiliar with its blind tee shots and tricky approaches quickly realised that club selection and course management were key.

-Hole 9: A picture‑postcard par‑3 requiring pinpoint accuracy.
+– Hole 9: A postcard-perfect par 3 needing pinpoint accuracy.

-Highlight of the Day: Mick Taylor’s eagle on the 10th was pure theatre.
-After a perfect drive and a crisp iron, he found the green in two.
-The gallery — well, his playing partners — watched as he calmly drained a 6‑footer for eagle.
+Mick Taylor’s eagle on the 10th was pure theatre.
+A perfect drive, a crisp iron shot that found the green in two.
+The gallery, well his playing partners watched as he calmy drained a 6-footer for Eagle.

 Place Player Points